 A chain of thoughts and images, negatively affect-laden and relatively uncontrollable.
 The worry process represents an attempt to engage in mental problem-solving on an issue whose outcome is uncertain but contains the possibility of one or more negative outcomes.Borkovec, T. D., Robinson, E., Pruzinsky, T., & DePree, J. A. (1983).

 The field of psychology considers “worry” as a way of coping with stress in itself.
-If an anxiety feeling is a natural protective reaction, they could actually be considered a friend, not an enemy.
+If anxiety is understood as a natural protective reaction, it would be more of a friend, not an enemy.

 What Happens When We’re Feeling Anxiety?